Ashupratap-26/first-repo-demo-/README.md

 # first-repo-demo-
-This is my first repo to understand git and github
+This is my first repo to understand git and github.